zulip/zulip/tools/droplets/README.md

 1. Log in to the Zulip organization view, rather than via your personal account.
 1. Create a new droplet in DigitalOcean with 2GB RAM and `base.zulipdev.org` as the SSH authentication key.
-1. Login to the droplet as root user.
+1. Log in to the droplet as root user.
 Make sure to point the SSH program to the private key of `base.zulipdev.org` during this step.
 1. Create a user called `zulipdev` and add it to the `sudo` group.
 1. Make sudo of `zulipdev` user passwordless by including